vibe-d/webchat-tutorial/tutorial/tutorial.md

 		logInfo("Please open http://127.0.0.1:8080/ in your browser.");
 	}

-To make this work, we are going to have to add `index.dt` to the views folder and fill it with some content.
-The file format is [Diet][diet], which is a [Jade][jade] dialect based on embedded D code instead of JavaScript.
+To make the page rendering work, we still have to add `index.dt` to the views folder and fill it with some content.
+The file is formatted as a [Diet][diet] template, which is a [Jade][jade] dialect based on embedded D instead of JavaScript.
+This format removes all of the usual syntax overhead that HTML has, mainly end tags and the angle brackets, making the code much more readable.

 	doctype html
 	html